zachvalenta/jvns.ca/content/post/2018-08-14-i-started-a-company-.markdown

 I can pay income taxes, I need to pay sales tax on Canadian sales!
 Tracking expenses is really annoying!

-So I decided to start a corporation (on the side, I still work at the same place ❤) to manage the logistics.
+So I decided to start a corporation (just on the side, I still work at the same place ❤) to manage the logistics.
 I'm pretty excited about this so I wanted to explain why.

 ### What's involved in starting a company?